Discrepancies in the distribution of Gaussian primes: Chebyshev's bias using infinitely many -functions

-Finally, we observe that in the case of a non-real\footnote{The case of a real zero of maximal real part would give only one direction of Omega-result as in \cite[Lem.
+Note that, as suggested in \cite{BestTrud}, it may be possible to estimate the implicit constants in the Omega bounds given enough explicit information on the zeros of the involved $L$-functions.
+Moreover Finally, we observe that in the case of a non-real\footnote{The case of a real zero of maximal real part would give only one direction of Omega-result as in \cite[Lem.
 2.1]{FiorilliMartin}.} counter-example to the Generalized Riemann Hypothesis, oscillations results are more easily obtained thanks to Landau's Theorem.

 \begin{prop} Let $\mathcal{S} =\lbrace L(f_m,\cdot) : m\geq 0 \rbrace$ be a sequence of real analytic $L$-functions of degree $d_m$ and analytic conductor $\mathfrak{q}(f_m)$, and let $\underline{c} = (c_{m})_{m\geq 0}$ be a sequence of real numbers such that the series is convergent.
 Let $\Theta = \sup\lbrace \re(\rho) : \ord_{\mathcal{S},\underline{c}}(\rho) \neq 0\rbrace $.
 Assume that $\Theta>\frac12$ and that for each $m\geq 0$, one has $L(f_m,\Theta) \neq 0$.
 Then for any $\epsilon >0$, we have